-As soon as the election was over, no matter whom you have voted for, your social media probably was not immune from a lot of highly emotional comments, whether it was of anger, anxiety, panic, or defensiveness.
-As an immigrant (non-US-citizen) and being highly involved in the international adoption community myself, mine also was flooded with panicking parents asking the same questions, “How do I tell my children?”
-There is a deep sense of vulnerability and powerlessness on the internet that parents can no longer fake to be the “superhero” who healed the boo-boo with a magic kiss or to bribe their children way out of what the next four years may mean to the American history.
+Sometimes, life is JUST HARD.
+PERIOD.
+Every now and then, panicking parents ask me the same question, “How do I tell my children…?”
+There is a deep sense of vulnerability and powerlessness on the internet that parents can no longer fake to be the “superhero” who healed the boo-boo with a magic kiss or to bribe their children way out of what the unpredictable future mean to us.

 Neither can I.

 It is not as much about WHAT you say, but HOW you say it.
-I don’t know whom you have voted for, but the truth is that we live in a broken world with many many things out of our control.
-We can not shield our children from having their hearts broken.
+The truth is that we live in a broken world with many many things out of our control.
+We cannot shield our children from having their hearts broken.
 They will, at some point, in their lives experience grief and losses, whether it is deaths, separations, illnesses, losses, or failures.
 It is our job, as the adults, to guide them through these challenges in lives.
 Alternatively, you can learn to make good use of these moments to connect with your children.
 You can use these crucial moments to train an emotionally intelligent child.
 Below are Seven Simple Steps to Help You Connect with Your Child While Sharing Bad News: (SPOILER ALERT!
 There will be many examples quoted from the movie Inside Out)

 - Validating Emotions